Is Cashmere Wool? Essential Guide to 7 Key Differences That Matter

 5. Warmth-to-weight ratio.
 Cashmere is approximately three times warmer than regular sheep’s wool by weight.
 This makes cashmere a light weight option that provides exceptional insulation, which is why a thin cashmere sweater can feel warmer than a much heavier traditional wool garment.

 6. Durability and care.
 Regular sheep’s wool tends to be more durable and resilient than cashmere.
 Cashmere garments require proper care: hand washing in cool water or dry cleaning, gentle drying flat, and protection from clothes moths.
 Cashmere wool is not naturally machine washable, though some blended cashmere products are marketed as machine washable.
+Whether is cashmere wool matters depends on what you value in a garment.

 7. Price point.
 The combination of limited supply, labor-intensive production of cashmere, and exceptional quality means cashmere garments come at a lower price only when blended with other fibers.
 True pure cashmere represents one of the most expensive natural fibers in the world.
 Cashmere vs merino wool comparisons consistently show cashmere priced two to five times higher for equivalent garments.
+Knowing is cashmere wool or a separate fiber category helps set expectations.

 Cashmere Goats and Where Cashmere Comes From